bobf34/GlobalWarming/plots.md

-### The Hybrid Model
+### A Hybrid Model for Predicting Global Temperature
-This black-box hybrid model predicts temperature by optimally scaling the contributions of a CO2 model and a sunspot model to minimize temperature prediction error.
+This black-box hybrid model predicts temperature by optimally scaling the contributions of a CO2 model, and a sunspot model, to minimize temperature prediction error.
 As the model can't predict volcanos and climate oscillations (e.g. El Niño-La Niña) the temperature will fluctuate around the prediction.
 ![Plot](./TempPrediction.png)

 ## The CO2 Model
-The CO2 model is a simple 3rd-order polynomial that approximates the log of atmospheric CO2 concentrations.
+The CO2 model is a simple 3rd-order polynomial that closely approximates the log of atmospheric CO2 concentrations.
 As the model is monotonic and lacking in features, the model only predicts the overall upward trend.
 Long periods of cooling are not predicted.
 This plot shows the temperature prediction using only the CO2 model.

 ![Plot](./TempPredictionCO2only.png)

 ## The Sunspot Model
+Sunspots don't significantly affect earth's climate.
+They are a proxy for solar activity.
+When the sun is more active, there are more sunspots.

 The sunspot model contains three components:
-*  A 98-99 Year Moving Average
+*  A 99-Year Moving Average
 *  A filter for attenuating the 11-year sunspot cycle energy (either a notch filter, or a short moving average)
 *  A method for attenuating energy in the 42-year sunspot cycle.